Shahlar Huseynov

-Shahlar Isa oglu Huseynov (Şahlar Hüseynov; 26 November 1968, in Hankavan village, Armenia SSR – 10 April 1992, in Tartar District, Azerbaijan) was the National Hero of Azerbaijan, and warrior during the First Nagorno-Karabakh War in the early 1990s.
+Shahlar Isa oglu Huseynov (Şahlar Hüseynov; 26 November 1968, in Hankavan village, Armenia SSR – 10 April 1992, in Tartar District, Azerbaijan) was the National Hero of Azerbaijan, and soldier during the First Nagorno-Karabakh War in the early 1990s.

 Early life and education

 Huseynov was born on 26 November 1968 in Hankavan village of Armenia SSR.
 In 1985, he completed his secondary education at Hankavan village secondary school.
 From 1986 through 1988, Huseynov served in the Soviet Armed Forces.